 As you may perhaps remember… There was good news for the Eusebius Church in Arnhem.
-The Church was assigned by the Dutch National Service for Cultural Heritage 1,9 million allocated received for restoration.
+The Church was allocated by the Dutch National Service for Cultural Heritage 1,9 million for restoration.
 It is not enough for the whole Church to be restored, but we can go ahead a whole lot anyway.
 For me and my colleague Stide that means green light for carving another seven flying buttress statuettes.

 I started with the first one of this series.
 This group of flying buttress no. 32 depicts seven trumpet angels.
 I don't know for sure, but I suspect this theme was derived from the book of Revelation, the last book of the Bible , in which John the Evangelist describes an overwhelming vision he had.
 Among other things he describes seven angels with a trumpet, and every time one starts to sound the trumpet another incredible disaster starts to unfold over the Earth and its inhabitants.
 It didn't make me any happier, but if you desparately need to read it, you can do so here↑.